Developer-Mike/obsidian-advanced-canvas/README.md

 <img src="https://raw.githubusercontent.com/Developer-Mike/obsidian-advanced-canvas/main/assets/sample-presentation-complex.gif" alt="Complex presentation mode example"/>

 <details>
-    <summary>Canvas File</summary>
+    <summary>Complex Presentation Canvas File</summary>
     <img src="https://raw.githubusercontent.com/Developer-Mike/obsidian-advanced-canvas/main/assets/sample-presentation-complex.png" alt="Complex presentation canvas file"/>
 </details>

 ### Usage
-- Create the first slide
+*   **Create the first slide:**
-  - Create the first slide of the presentation using the updated popup menu
+    *   Use the updated popup menu to mark a node as the first slide.
-  - OR create a node and mark it as the first slide using the updated card menu
+    *   OR create a node and mark it via the updated card menu.
-- Add more slides
+*   **Add more slides:**
-  - Link the slides using arrows
+    *   Link slides using arrows.
-    - If you want to loop back to a previous slide, you can number the arrows in the order you want to navigate through them
+    *   To loop back, number arrows for navigation order.
-  - <b>TIP:</b> Create slides with consistent dimensions by using the updated card menu
+    *   **TIP:** Use the updated card menu for consistent slide dimensions.
-- Control the presentation
+*   **Control the presentation:**
-  - Start the presentation using the command palette (`Advanced Canvas: Start presentation`)
+    *   Start: Command Palette (`Advanced Canvas: Start presentation`).
-  - Change slides using the arrow keys
+    *   Navigate: Arrow keys.
-  - Exit the presentation using the `ESC` key
+    *   Exit: `ESC` key.

 ## Portals
-Embed other canvases inside your canvas and create edges (arrows) to the embedded canvas.
+Embed other canvases inside your current canvas and create edges (arrows) to the embedded canvas.

 <img src="https://raw.githubusercontent.com/Developer-Mike/obsidian-advanced-canvas/main/assets/sample-portal-usage.png" alt="Portal example"/>

 ### Usage
-- Embed a canvas file and click on the door icon of the popup menu to open a portal
+*   Embed a canvas file, then click the door icon in the popup menu to open it as a portal.

 ## Collapsible Groups
 Collapse and expand groups to organize your canvas.